 After that experience and lesson, I was able to be more vigilant when interacting with others, and practiced speaking in ways that would benefit people, rather than side-stepping issues to be a people-pleaser.
 But because I was so deeply corrupted by Satan, when something involved my personal interests, I couldn’t help but be a people-pleaser again.

-One day, I read a passage of God’s words in my devotionals that really stirred me: “What is the consequence when people always think of their own self-interest, when they are always trying to protect their own pride and vanity, when they betray a corrupt disposition yet do not seek the truth to fix it?
-It is that they have no entry into life, it is that they lack true experiences and testimony.
+One day, I read a passage of God’s words in my devotionals that really stirred me: “What is the consequence when people always think of their own self-interest, when they are always trying to protect their own pride and vanity, when they reveal a corrupt disposition yet do not seek the truth to fix it?
+It is that they have no life entry, it is that they lack true experiential testimony.
 And this is dangerous, is it not?
-If you never practice the truth, if you lack any experiences and testimony, then in due course you will be exposed and cast out.
-What use do people without experiences and testimony have in the house of God?
-They are bound to do any duty poorly; they can’t do anything properly.
+If you never practice the truth, if you have no experiential testimony, then in due course you will be exposed and cast out.
+What use do people without experiential testimony have in the house of God?
+They are bound to do any duty poorly, and be unable to do anything properly.
 Are they not just garbage?
-If people never practice the truth after years of believing in God, they are one of the nonbelievers, they are evil.
-If you never practice the truth, if your transgressions grow ever more numerous, then your end is set.
-It is clear to see that all your transgressions, the mistaken path you walk, and your refusal to repent—all of this combines into a multitude of evil deeds; and so your end is that you will go to hell, you will be punished.
+If people never practice the truth after years of believing in God, they are nonbelievers; they are evil.
+If you never practice the truth, and if your transgressions grow ever more numerous, then your end is set.
+It is clear to see that all your transgressions, the mistaken path you walk, and your refusal to repent all add up to a multitude of evil deeds; and so your end is that you will go to hell—you will be punished.
 Do you think this is a trivial matter?
 If you have not been punished, you will have no sense of how terrifying this is.
-When the day comes and you really do face calamity, and you are faced with death, it will be too late for regrets.
-If, in your faith in God, you do not accept the truth, if you have believed in God for years but there has been no change in you, the ultimate consequence is that you will be cast out, you will be abandoned” (The Word, Vol. 3.
+When the day comes where you really do face calamity, and you are faced with death, it will be too late for regrets.
+If, in your faith in God, you do not accept the truth, and if you have believed in God for years but there has been no change in you, the ultimate consequence is that you will be cast out and abandoned” (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three).
 I was always being a nice guy and not practicing the truth.
 When I cooperated with others, it was always at the expense of the interests of the church that I achieved the evil aim of luring and winning others’ hearts.
 Everything I did was evil.
 If I carried on this way, I would end up being cast out and punished by God!
 From God’s words, I could feel His righteous disposition and how He’s disgusted by those who don’t practice the truth.
 I wanted to repent right away, to seek a path of practice, and resolve my people-pleasing disposition.

 I read that God’s word says: “When your relationship with God has become normal, then you will also have normal relationships with people.
 To build a normal relationship with God, all must be built on the foundation of God’s words, you must be able to perform your duty according to God’s words and what God asks, you must set your views straight, and must seek the truth in all things.
-You must practice the truth when you understand it, and regardless of what happens to you, you must pray to God and seek with a heart of obedience to God.
+You must practice the truth when you understand it, and regardless of what happens to you, you must pray to God and seek with a God-obeying heart.
 Practicing thus, you will be able to maintain a normal relationship with God.
 At the same time as performing your duty properly, you must also ensure that you do nothing that does not benefit the life entry of God’s chosen ones, and say nothing that is unhelpful to the brothers and sisters.
 At the very least, you must do nothing that goes against your conscience and must absolutely not do anything shameful.
 That which rebels against or resists God, in particular, you absolutely must not do, and you must not do anything that disturbs the work or life of the church.
 Be just and honorable in everything you do and ensure that your every action is presentable before God.
 Although the flesh may sometimes be weak, you must be able to put the interests of God’s family first, without greed for personal profit, without doing anything selfish or despicable, often reflecting on yourself.
 In this way, you will be able to often live before God, and your relationship with God will become completely normal” (The Word, Vol. 1.
 The Appearance and Work of God.
 How Is Your Relationship With God?).
-“For all who fulfill their duty, however profound or shallow their understanding of the truth, the simplest way of practice by which to enter the reality of the truth is to think of the interests of God’s house in everything, and to let go of selfish desires, individual intentions, motives, pride, and status.
+“For all who perform a duty, no matter how profound or shallow their understanding of the truth is, the simplest way to practice entering into the truth reality is to think of the interests of God’s house in everything, and to let go of one’s selfish desires, personal intents, motives, pride, and status.
 Put the interests of God’s house first—this is the least one should do.
-If a person performing their duty cannot do even this much, then how can they be said to be performing their duty?
-This is not performing one’s duty.
-You should first consider the interests of God’s house, be considerate of God’s will, and consider the work of the church, and put these things first and foremost; only after that can you think about the stability of your status or how others see you.
-Do you not feel that it gets a little easier when you divide it into these steps and make some compromises?
-If you practice like this for a while, you will come to feel that satisfying God is not difficult.
-In addition, you should be able to fulfill your responsibilities, perform your obligations and duties, set aside your selfish desires, set aside your own intents and motives, have consideration for God’s will, and put first the interests of God’s house, the work of the church, and the duty you should perform.
-After experiencing this for a while, you will feel that this is a good way to conduct yourself.
-It is living straightforwardly and honestly, without being a base person or a good-for-nothing, and living justly and honorably rather than being despicable and mean.
-You will feel that this is how a person should live and act” (The Word, Vol. 3.
+If a person who performs a duty cannot even do this much, then how can they be said to be performing their duty?
+That is not performing one’s duty.
+You should first think of the interests of God’s house, be considerate of God’s will, and consider the work of the church.
+Put these things first and foremost; only after that can you think about the stability of your status or how others regard you.
+Do you not feel that this becomes a little easier when you divide it into two steps and make some compromises?
+If you practice like this for a while, you will come to feel that satisfying God is not such a difficult thing.
+Furthermore, you should be able to fulfill your responsibilities, perform your obligations and duty, and set aside your selfish desires, intents, and motives; you should have consideration for God’s will, and put the interests of God’s house, the work of the church, and the duty that you are supposed to perform first.
+After experiencing this for a while, you will feel that this is a good way to comport yourself.
+It is living straightforwardly and honestly, and not being a base, vile person; it is living justly and honorably rather than being despicable, base, and a good-for-nothing.
+You will feel that this is how a person should act and the image that they should live out” (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Freedom and Liberation Can Be Gained Only by Casting Off One’s Corrupt Disposition).
 From reading God’s word, I understood that only those who seek the truth in everything and stand on God’s side, who let go of their personal desires, and uphold the church’s work, are living out a human likeness and can have normal relationships with others.
 After that, I started to practice giving first consideration in every situation to protecting the interests of the church, and tried to satisfy God’s will through my speech and actions.
 After doing this for a while, I saw I had many chances to practice the truth in daily life and in my duty.
-For example, in gatherings, I saw some people liked to share stale doctrines or went off topic.
+For example, in gatherings, I saw some people speak words and doctrines or go off topic.
 Or there would be someone who rambled on during fellowship, prolonging the length of our gathering.
 This harmed our church life, but the team leader didn’t point it out or correct it.
 At first, I didn’t want to say anything, but I felt kind of guilty—why did I want to be a people-pleaser again?
 I said a prayer to God right away, forsaking my wrongful intent.
 Toward the end of the gathering, I brought up the issues I’d seen and suggested solutions.
 I felt how forsaking myself and upholding the work of the church like this brought me a great deal of peace.
 Also, a brother I knew really well was dismissed.
 He told me it was because he’d been craving comfort, was cunning and slippery, and ineffective during his duty.
 At first, I wanted to comfort him and make him think well of me, but then I realized I had to practice the truth this time.
 So, I calmed my heart and considered what I should say to help edify this brother.
 I thought about our prior interactions.
 His craving for comfort had been pretty obvious during his duty.
 Not sparing any words, I pointed out the attitude problems he displayed during his duty, and sent him some words of God that were relevant.
 He thanked me and said telling him all this had helped him.
 After doing this, I felt very calm, and very much at peace.